 I have lived and owned a “sticks and bricks” home for most of my adult life.
 It was all I knew before I ventured into the RV Life.
-There has been a couple of things that have happened good and bad that has made me appreciate the versatility of living this RV lifestyle.
+There have been a couple of things that have happened, good and bad, that have made me appreciate the versatility of living this RV lifestyle.

 When I moved into my Roadtrek I had some idea of the appreciation I would have that comes with having my home with me where ever I went.
 No more forgetting anything on business trips or vacations.
 No more having to come home on weekends and cut grass or shovel snow.
-Although I must confess that there are times I miss cutting the grass, there are also no times I miss shoveling snow.
-I love the fact I can travel for 6 weeks, like my adventure with my girlfriend Kim touring Canada’s East Coast including Newfoundland and Labrador without worrying about what is happening at my house.
-Going South for the Winter?
+Although I must confess that there are times I miss cutting the grass, there are also no times I miss shovelling snow.
+I love that I can travel for six weeks, like my adventure with my girlfriend Kim, touring Canada’s East Coast, including Newfoundland and Labrador, without worrying about what is happening at my house.
+If I decide to go South for the Winter?
 The only pipes I worry about freezing are the ones that are with me.

 For me, it’s also about being able to be near the ones that I love when I need to be near them.
 When they need my love and support the most, I can park outside their door and be with them for whatever they need.
 That is important to me.
-My family, and my friends, support me as much as I support them.
-I am blessed with a very beautiful circle and we give to each other to keep us all going.
+My family and friends, support me as much as I support them.
+I am blessed with a very beautiful circle, and we give to each other to keep us all going.

-It really became crystal clear the appreciation that I would have for living in my RV about 3 years ago.
-My grandson Jensen was born 6 weeks early and right at the beginning of the covid lockdowns.
-My RV became a place where my daughter could meet with her older children and spend some time with them.
+It became crystal clear the appreciation that I would have for living in my RV about three years ago.
+My grandson Jensen was born six weeks early and at the beginning of the covid lockdowns.
+My RV became a place where my daughter could meet her older children and spend time with them.
 It became a place where I could sleep in the hospital parking lot and be there if my daughter needed me.
-It became a place of sanctuary at that time when we all needed a place to go so we could breathe.
-Three years later Jensen is a happy, healthy little mover and groover, and his little brother Cassius who came about four weeks early, a year and a 1/2 later is a little joy to be around.
+A place of sanctuary at that time when we all needed a place to go so we could breathe.
+Three years later, Jensen is a happy, healthy little mover and groover, and his little brother Cassius who came four weeks early, a year and a 1/2 later, is a little joy to be around.

 I parked outside my brother’s house and spent the rest of the time he had with him and his wife helping where I could.
 As hard as that was to do I am so glad that I have an RV that I live in, that I can pull up to the curb and be there for the people that I love.
 But also I didn’t have to stay in anybody’s house.
 I did not have to add to the burden of having someone sleeping over at a very difficult time.
 It was also comforting to know that my home was only 25 steps away.
 Sometimes moments are all we have.
 We have to cherish those.
 I miss those burger moments already brother.

 The other benefit of living this RV life is being able to travel.
 Being able to go from my living room to my driver seat, start the van and go.
 I love to travel, and I love to drive.
-Driving for me is like therapy.
-I am also a very spontaneous person so it makes it quick and easy when i decide it is ime to go.
-For the last 11 years of my working career, I traveled for a living all across Canada and loved it.
-We had a schedule that would change where we were going and that was OK with me.
-I have been and still am a flexible person, about some things.
+Driving, for me is like therapy.
+I am also a very spontaneous person, so it makes it quick and easy when I decide it is time to go.
+For the last 11 years of my working career, I travelled for a living all across Canada and loved it.
+We had a schedule that would change where we were going, and that was OK with me.
+I have been and still am a flexible person about some things.
 Lol.

-Now that I’m retired RV life has taken on a whole new meaning in the way of traveling.
+Now that I’m retired, RV life has taken on a whole new meaning in the way of travelling.
 The places I have been and the people I have met since retiring are amazing, as I go back through the pictures.
 Achieving some travel dreams like driving to the farthest north point you can drive in Ontario.

 Pickle Lake was a great experience.
 A small northern community with a natural charm.
 I knew it was going to be great when the lady at the municipal office told me that the campground was past the stop sign, right through as if you were going to the hotel, past the airport and the RV sites were on the right.
 Wait!
 Past the airport??
 The population of Pickle Lake is less than 400.
 Turns out it is a seaplane airport used to transport workers, hunters, and nature enthusiasts to the non-driveable parts of northern Ontario.
 It was fun to watch the planes take off and land on the water.